scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 priority.
 Rather, maintainers should aim at making users gain from improvement in the rendering without having to rebuild all the docs.

-Conda-forge [CFRG]_ has shown that concerted efforts can give a much better experience to end-users, and in today's world where it is ubiquitous to share libraries source on code platforms, perform continuous integration and many other tools, we believe a better documentation framework for many of the libraries of the scientific Python should be available.
+Conda-Forge [CFRG]_ has shown that concerted efforts can give a much better experience to end-users, and in today's world where it is ubiquitous to share libraries source on code platforms, perform continuous integration and many other tools, we believe a better documentation framework for many of the libraries of the scientific Python should be available.